Jordan Clark (actress): Career

 At eighteen, Clark auditioned for season 4 of So You Think You Can Dance Canada.
 She was named the winner of season 4 with a jazz duet to "Skin", by Rihanna, in which her partner, Christian Millette, was eliminated.
 Before winning So You Think You Can Dance Canada, Clark appeared as a student in the 2010 film Harriet the Spy: Blog Wars. and as a camper and dancer in Disney Channel's 2010 television film Camp Rock 2: The Final Jam.
 She played a friend and a dancer at a birthday party in Disney Channel's 2012 television film Frenemies.

 In the summer of 2012, at twenty years old, Clark auditioned for a role on the Canadian teen drama series, The Next Step.
 She was called in a group of ten to do a piece of choreography and was selected out of her group to answer questions about themselves.
 She received a final callback along with fellow castmate Alexandra Beaton.
 She met Victoria Baldesarra during filming and recognized her from when Victoria competed against her younger sister, as Victoria was only thirteen.
-Clark was a a main cast member on The Next Step from the first to third season, with guest appearances in the fourth and sixth seasons, and in the series' Christmas Special.
-Clark also had a recurring role on The Next Step spinoff series, Lost & Found Music Studios.
+Clark was a main cast member on The Next Step from the first to third season, with guest appearances in the fourth, sixth, eight, ninth and ten season, and in the series' double-episode Christmas Special.
+Clark also had a recurring role on The Next Step spin-off series, Lost & Found Music Studios.

 In 2015, Clark played Shotsy in the film Dancin': It's On!
 In 2016, she guest starred in the Canadian television series, Private Eyes, as a dancer.
 In 2020, she starred as homeroom teacher/gymnastics coach Miss Allister in My Perfect Landing, a Canadian television series about gymnastics created by Frank Van Keeken, who also created The Next Step.
+In 2023 and 2024, she played dance teacher Victoria Vance on seasons 6 and 7 of Bunk'd.

 Clark also works part-time at The Audience Dance Rivalry in Concord, Ontario and at On The Floor Dance alongside former co-star Jennifer Pappas in Richmond Hill, Ontario.